How to Build a Website for Your Business

 Before you start thinking about building a website, you’ll need to understand a few core concepts.
 Don’t worry though, they’re really easy to get your head around.

 The first thing to consider is domain names.
-As an internet user, you’ll have encountered domain names – you’ve probably heard them referred to as a “website address” or maybe even just “a website name”.
-In order to launch a site, you have to pick a domain name of your own.
-There are two bits we’re interested in.
-The domain extension and the domain name itself.
+As an internet user, you’ve likely encountered domain names, often referred to as a “website address” or simply “a website name.”
+To launch a site, you must choose a domain name of your own.
+There are two key components: the domain extension and the domain name itself.
 This graphic should help clear things up.

 So how do you pick a good domain name?